Juniper/netconf-java/README.md

   * Download Source Code for the required release
   * Compile the code and build the jar using `mvn package`
   * Use the jar file from (source to netconf-java)/netconf-java/target
+  * Use `mvn versions:display-dependency-updates` to identify possible target versions for dependencies

 v2.1.1
 ------